 Insurance is a critical aspect of determining fault in an accident.
 An insurance policyholder may file an insurance claim that seeks compensation for a loss or event that is covered by the policy.
 Insurance companies are litigating to make sure they are only liable for damages caused by their insured customers.
-As well, insurance company defence lawyers typically try to limit liability to the smallest possible extent.
+Insurance company defence lawyers typically try to limit liability to the smallest possible extent.

 Reviewing conduct that led to an incident decides whether to assign liability to insurers and the courts.
 Fault determination will ultimately lead to the decision as to how much the insurer will need to pay as a result of the claim.
 Insurers seek to spend as little for a claim as possible, so as not to affect the profitability of the company.